top of page

 Audio Meter

-Tip 💡: In FL Studio, Export all playlist tracks from song start.
+Tip 💡: In FL Studio, Export all playlist tracks/groups from song start.

 Use an audio meter of your choice to check the levels of your audio and check if its meeting the requirements of your streaming platform.
 If not, then make adjustments in the Limiter Plugin of your choice.